kinoute/hivacruz-sublime-theme/README.md

 ### Material Theme

-Despite being not under active development, the [Material Theme](https://github.com/equinusocio/material-theme) remains of the one best Sublime Text Theme.
+Despite being not under active development, the [Material Theme](https://github.com/equinusocio/material-theme) remains of one the best Sublime Text Themes.
 I strongly recommend it to fit with this color theme.

 You can install this awesome theme through the [Package Control](https://packagecontrol.io/installation).